Check out our dog food comparison chart to see how your dog food stacks up against some of the leading pet food brands?

 Everyone knows the nutritional value of whole fruits and vegetables.
-Vitamins, minerals, and antioxidants in a natural form with natural flavour cannot be beat.
+Vitamins, minerals, and antioxidants in a natural form with natural flavour cannot be beaten.

-Probiotics are valuable because they enhance digestion by improving absorption of certain nutrients.
-They are the good bacteria that lines healthy intestines.
+Probiotics are valuable because they enhance digestion by improving the absorption of certain nutrients.
+They are the good bacteria that line healthy intestines.
 Prebiotics are important because they are foods that "feed" that good probiotic bacteria, keeping your pet's system functioning at full capacity.

 No Use of Non-Descript By-Products (Meat, Poultry, Fish, or Animal By-Products)

-By-products are what remains after meat is removed from animal carcasses.
-It can include organ meats, feathers, hooves, bones, and other tissue not typical eaten by humans.
+By-products are what remain after the meat is removed from animal carcasses.
+It can include organ meats, feathers, hooves, bones, and other tissue not typically eaten by humans.
 Some of these can be very nutritive - such as organ meats - but you have no way to tell what is in one batch of by-products compared to another.